ostris/ai-toolkit/README.md

 If something breaks, checkout an earlier commit.
 This repo can train a lot of things, and it is hard to keep up with all of them.

+## Support my work

+My work would not be possible without the amazing support of [Glif](https://glif.app/).

 ## Installation

 Requirements: